-Anne Rabbitte, Minister of State with Responsibility for Disabilities with the Department of Children, Equality, Disability, Integration and Youth will launch this year’s Embrace Visual Art and Performance event at glór on May 10th, 2023.
+Anne Rabbitte, Minister of State with Responsibility for Disabilities with the Department of Children, Equality, Disability, Integration and Youth launched this year’s Embrace Visual Art and Performance event at glór on May 10th, 2023.

 This year, as part of the Clare Arts Office Embrace programme, over 250 participants with different abilities engaged with local professional artists who teach a wide range of visual art and performance forms including environmental art, film, animation, textiles, mosaic, music, dance and drama.
 The Embrace exhibition and performance event presents a culmination of their unique, colourful, bold and sensitive works.
 As well as being presented with an eclectic range of live performances, attendees will be invited to take to the dance floor to bop to a playlist presented by MC Sound Lord, Donnacha Maher in collaboration with artist John Lillis.